-Yeah, with such opportunity for quick iteration, it is critical to reduce noise and increase focus.
-And what a cruel joke that those skills take on more importance in a time when valueless distractions abound.
+Here’s the rub, though.
+Because – thanks to technology – things are moving so quickly, it’s critical to reduce noise and increase focus.
+And what a cruel joke that those skills become more critical in a time when – again, thanks to technology – valueless distractions abound.
 All of this advancement in tech can be used for good, but it is also increasingly throwing people off their game, making them feel "less than" compared to others, and driving depression and anxiety within the global population.

 Ask: What am I working toward?

 Set your intention.
 Know what you want and need.
 In every situation.
 When you have a clear vision and sense of purpose, it’s easier to eliminate that which isn’t important.

 Ask: What am I doing this for?

 Focus.
 Uni-task = good.
 Multi-task = bad.
 Thankfully, in recent years multi-tasking has been exposed for the bad idea that it (usually) is.
 Study after study is finding that everything ultimately runs better when you focus on one thing at a time.